charles-m-knox/septaday/README.md

 ## Building locally

-Building locally is required because the mp3 files in the `assets/audio` directory are 60mb each on average, and Expo's build servers will reject them because they're too big (Cloudfront rejects them as well).
+Building locally is not required, but does provide deeper insight and control over the build process, as opposed to simply using `expo build:ios` and `expo publish`.

 First, install Turtle: